Water Quality

 We provide the interns access to our pontoon boat and assist with the testing.
 Observers are always welcome.
 We can be contacted at 603-630-5470 (cell) or at waterquality@lovelllakeNH.org.

-To view Lovell Lake water quality data from 1989 to 2021, visit the NH Lakes Lay Monitoring Program Reports website.
-To view the 2022 water quality data, click here.
+To view Lovell Lake water quality data from 1989 to 2023, visit the NH Lakes Lay Monitoring Program Reports website.
+Use the link in the button above to go directly to the most recent water quality report.

 Stephanie also collects water samples while out with the UNH interns to check for the types of cyanobacteria in Lovell Lake.
 Potentially toxic cyanobacteria blooms are becoming more common in New Hampshire Lakes.
 Blooms can occur on the lake surface or just above the sediment.
-If you suspect a bloom, please contact Stephanie at 603-630-5470 (cell).
-A text is preferred so you can include one or two pictures of the bloom (a close-up and entire bloom).
-Include the location of the bloom when calling or texting, so a water sample can be collected.
+Two surface blooms on Lovell Lake were reported to NHDES in September 2023.
+If you suspect a bloom, please submit an online bloom report to NHDES.
+A text is preferred (tap here: 603-271-5984) and be sure to include one or two pictures of the bloom (a close-up and entire bloom) in the text message.
+Also note the location of the bloom when texting or calling (to report by phone, tap NHDES Cyanobacteria Program [603-848-8094]), so a water sample can be collected.